-The corrections facility is more severe and it’s for more serious juvenile offenders.
+The corrections facility is more severe and for more serious juvenile offenders.
 Juveniles who usually have multiple prior convictions are sent there and the facility is essentially a version of a juvenile prison facility.

 Different Arrest Procedures For Different Ages

-From that point, the police submit charges to the state, and the state decides whether or not to charge the juvenile with a crime.
-Seven years old is usually the line where they kind of decide if they are going to charge the crime or not against this person.
+From that point, the police submit charges to the State, and the State decides whether or not to charge the juvenile with a crime.
+Seven years old is usually the line where the State decides if they are going to charge the crime or not against this person.